aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/get-disc-usage/_index.md

 - Retrieves the current disk usage for the Excel API in the Aspose Cloud environment.
 - Allows developers to monitor how much storage their applications have consumed.
 - Enables proactive management of storage limits and cost control.

+**Prerequisites:** To call this endpoint you must have a valid JWT access token that includes the `Cells.Storage` scope.
+Generate the token following the authentication guide and include it in the `Authorization` header.

 ### **Security and Authentication**